sincetheflood/wofgen/README.md

 *: When not in use the site will "fall asleep", increasing the first load time.
 Once awake the site should load within the given timespan.

 ### License
-All PHP, HTML, and CSS code is under the ISC License.
+All files except those that are in the `web/resources/` directory are under the ISC License.
 Files in the `web/resources/` directory are in the public domain.